Emmanuel5012/airbnb-clone-project/README.md

 **<h4>CI/CD Pipeline Integration:</h4>**
 Gain insights into setting up automated development pipelines, boosting efficiency and minimizing errors during the deployment phase.

-This structured approach ensures learners not only build technical skills but also adopt a mindset geared toward problem-solving, scalability, and industry-grade project execution.
+This structured approach ensures learners not only build technical skills but also adopt a mindset geared toward problem-solving, scalability, and industry-grade project execution